 Loose Bracket or Band:

 If the bracket or band is still attached to the wire, leave it in place.
-If uncomfortable, cover with wax (or chewed up bubble gum).
-If it comes out completely, bring with you to your next appointment.
+If you feel uncomfortable, cover it with wax (or even gum).
+If the bracket comes out completely, bring with you to your next appointment.
 Do not attach elastics to a loose band.

 Soreness from Braces: